TomN174/Get-ClipArray/README.md

 # Get-ClipArray
-Turns Clipboard into Powershell Array
+Turns clipboard content into Powershell array

-## The idea:
+## The idea
 During my workday I often get lists of users, computers, ...  as email, excel and text files.
 E.g. put some computers to a group.
 Mostly I use cut and paste as a prefered way to get data from one application to another.
 To use the data from the lists in powershell, you need to have the data as an array.